-A total of 500 hours on-site with a minimum of 25% (125) hours in direct client contact are required for MA and PsyD II practicum students.
+A total of 500 hours on-site with a minimum of 25% (125) hours in direct client contact are required of MA program and second year doctoral students.
 A total of 2000 hours of internship is required for the PsyD degree.
-The doctoral internship is generally completed over the span of two academic years with 1,000 hours completed each year for PsyD III and PsyD IV.
+The doctoral internship is generally completed as a half time internship over the span of two academic years with 1,000 hours completed each year in the third and fourth year of the PsyD program.
 A minimum of 25% (250) hours in direct client contact is required for each year of internship.
 At the end of the doctoral internship, a total of 500 hours in direct client contact must be attained.
 Individuals interested in pursuing a full-time internship option may apply, early in their third year of the program, for a full-time internship placement, preferably at an APPIC or APA-accredited site.

-To achieve credit for practicum/internship, the student must meet the minimum number of client contact hours and total hours on-site per semester as outlined in the Practicum/Internship Handbooks.
+To achieve credit for practicum/internship, the student must successfully fulfill competency requirements as reflected in evaluations and meet the minimum number of client contact hours and total hours on-site per semester as outlined in the Practicum/Internship Handbooks.